Louisiana Commissioner James Donelon issued another directive to encourage

 RE:

-HURRICANE IDA CIVIL AUTHORITY ORDERS AND LOSS OF USE COVERAGE
+HURRICANE FRANCINE CIVIL AUTHORITY ORDERS AND LOSS OF USE COVERAGE

 DATE: